-Beginning Strings is a course designed for students who are interested in playing a stringed instrument (violin, viola, cello, bass) for the first time.
-Previous experience is not needed for this class.
-This course will cover basic fundamentals of rhythm, note reading, posture, watching the conductor, bowing, pizzicato and learning how to perform as a group.
-Appropriate use of musical terms, dynamic markings, and the parts and care of stringed instruments are emphasized.
-Students prepare a number of concert selections that are performed for an audience.
+The curriculum for Intermediate Strings is a continuation of Beginning Strings, or for students who enter middle school with previous experience.
+Solo and orchestral literature from a variety of time periods and cultures is studied in this class.
+Emphasis is on varied bowing, ear training, identifying, and playing various styles, and the deeper understanding of musical terms.
+Students prepare several concert selections that are performed for an audience.
 Students should anticipate some after-school practices and evening performances.
 At Dillard Drive Magnet Middle School, the course will include a repertoire of world composers, world music, and exploration of different cultural string instruments and musical styles.